NIAEFEUP/uni/flutter-boilerplate/app_feup/lib/readme.md

 ## Controller

-In the controller folder we should only have classes and methods that process information.
+In the controller folder we should only have classes and methods that process information - Dart only.
 The networking side of the app will be in here, as well as the parsers.
 Subfolders are crucial to keep the code organized.